LarsWigger/Kaggle-Bengali.AI-Competition/README.md

 + In [version 7](https://www.kaggle.com/larswigger/bengali-training?scriptVersionId=28793209) of my TensorFlow training Kernel I copied the MultiOutputDataGenerator mentioned beforehand to my experiment.
 It was a custom class because Keras did not include anything for multilabel augmentation.
 With some basic rotation, zooming and shifting, the public leaderboard score jumped to 95.39%.
 + In [version 11](https://www.kaggle.com/larswigger/bengali-training?scriptVersionId=28859297) I tried to traing the model only on the Grapheme Root data.
 I hoped that this would allow the model to focus on the Grapheme Root without distractions.
 The results was that it performed significantly worse in every single regard.
 One model was definitely the way to go.
 + In [version 17](https://www.kaggle.com/larswigger/bengali-training?scriptVersionId=29049731) I managed to try out several new things.
 It took me several attempts to get this working.
 In the end however, it just scored a mere 94.81% after 25 epochs.
 I made these changes:
   + I switched to a new height of 128x128.
 Because this multiplied my memory need by 4, the VM crashed.
-Because I could not find out how to do this with keras, I created a python generator that loaded data from several files rather than one and kept only one file in memory at once.
+Because I could not find out how to do this with Keras, I created a python generator that loaded data from several files rather than one and kept only one file in memory at once.
 To speed it up, I used the @background decorator (not a default package).
-It was much slower than beforem, but at least it worked.
+It was much slower than before, but at least it worked.
   + I used ResNet50 as a base for the model.
   + I copied the GridMask augmentation and applied it to the model